sketchout/SpringCatClone/README.md

 # SpringCatClone

-This Project is a close from https://code.google.com/springcat
+This Project is a close from https://code.google.com/springcat.

+[
+SpringCat is a network application framework which helps users develop high-performance and high-scalability network applications easily.
+It provides an abstract, event-driven, asynchronous API over various transports such as TCP/IP and UDP/IP.
+]

-It's just clone and make a sample code for this.
+It's just clone and will make a sample code for that.